timothymillar/DataScienceWorkshop/RVisualisationPackages.md

 This code chunk will install the latest R packages from [GitHub](https://github.com/) using [devtools](https://github.com/hadley/devtools)

-If this step "times out" it is likely that you need to set your proxy proxy information (see above).
+If this step "times out" it is likely that you need to set your proxy information (see above).

 ```
 ## rmarkdown